Hydrogen Storage Technology

 The most efficient way to use energy from solar panels or other renewable sources is to generate and store the energy locally in a decentralized system directly with the energy consumer.

 By lacking decentralized and affordable storage systems, the energy is mainly fed to the public electricity grid rather than being used locally.
-On many occasions, sustainably generated energy is not used.
-This is because the energy availability does not meet the requirements for reliable and predictive supply through the public grids.
 Direct local usage requires a more efficient energy transfer and storage.

 In a local system, excess electricity from photovoltaic solar panels or other sustainable sources is stored during the day and used through the night.
 Batteries are the current state-of-the-art technology for daytime energy buffers.
 Cost per kWH is continuously dropping, but still remains high.
 In addition, battery cost rises quickly when creating a buffer for seasonal energy storage, as well as aspects of safety and required space become critical.